polavishnu4444/osdu-infrastructure/infra/templates/osdu-r3-resources/environments/image_repository/README.md

 container_registry_name = "osducr"
 ```

-4. Execute the following commands to set up your terraform workspace.
+4.Execute the following commands to set up your terraform workspace.

 ```bash
 # This configures terraform to leverage a remote backend that will help you and your